Note

 plotting.plot_design_matrix(

-unpaired_design_matrix, rescale=False, ax=ax_unpaired
+unpaired_design_matrix, rescale=False, axes=ax_unpaired

 )